Dollar crashes to N1,450 after CBN hikes interest rate - Businessday NG

 As of Wednesday, the Bureau De Change (BDC) operators have not yet received their dollar allocation from the CBN, BusinessDay findings show.

-Although the reason is yet to be known, about 785 BDCs have been listed for the allocation, which the CBN approved of.
+Although the reason is yet to be known, about 785 BDCs have been listed for the allocation, which the CBN approved.

 The CBN will sell $20,000 weekly to each BDC at a rate of N1,301/$, according to a circular published Tuesday.
 The BDCs are allowed to sell to end-users at a margin not more than one percent above the purchase rate from CBN

-The Monetary Policy Committee (MPC) meeting, which held on Monday and Tuesday, raised the MPR by 400 basis points to 22.75 from 18.75 per cent., adjusted the asymmetric corridor around the MPR to +100/-700 from +100/-300 basis points, raised the Cash Reserve Ratio from 32.5 per cent to 45.0 per cent, and retain the Liquidity Ratio at 30 per cent.
+The Monetary Policy Committee (MPC) meeting, which was held on Monday and Tuesday, raised the MPR by 400 basis points to 22.75 from 18.75 percent, adjusted the asymmetric corridor around the MPR to +100/-700 from +100/-300 basis points, raised the Cash Reserve Ratio from 32.5 per cent to 45.0 percent, and retain the Liquidity Ratio at 30 per cent.

-He said members were, however, convinced that the ongoing reforms in the foreign exchange market will yield the desired outcome in the short to medium term.
-Some of these reforms include: the unification of the foreign exchange market; promotion of a willing buyer willing seller market; removal of all limits on margins for the International Money Transfer Operator (IMTO) remittances; introduction of a two-way quote system and the broad reforms in the BDC segment of the market to restore stability, enhance transparency, boost supply, and promote price discovery in the Nigeria Autonomous Foreign Exchange Market.
+He said members were, however, convinced that the ongoing reforms in the foreign exchange market would yield the desired outcome in the short to medium term.
+Some of these reforms include the unification of the foreign exchange market, the promotion of a willing buyer-willing seller market, the removal of all limits on margins for the International Money Transfer Operator (IMTO) remittances, the introduction of a two-way quote system and the broad reforms in the BDC segment of the market to restore stability, enhance transparency, boost supply, and promote price discovery in the Nigeria autonomous foreign exchange market.